 I will never forget my conversation with Biden, and as he told me that unforgettable night in the city of New York, I trust that as President he will firmly support statehood for Puerto Rico just as President Obama recently had expressed.
 At the end, it is what Congressman Lewis would have desired as yet another chapter of his life-long battle for the civil rights of all American citizens in our Nation.

 EDITOR’S NOTE: The views presented are those of the author and do not necessarily represent the views of the Government of Puerto Rico, the U.S. Department of Defense (DoD) or its components.
 Appearance of DoD visual information or external hyperlinks does not imply or constitute DoD endorsement.

-Attorney Anthony Carrillo is former Chairman and Co-Founder of the Young Democrats of America Hispanic Caucus, former Clinton 2016 Millennial Council Youth Vote Advisor and Puerto Rico Presidential Delegate for Joe Biden.
+Attorney Anthony Carrillo Filomeno is the Co-Founder and former Chairman of the Young Democrats of America Hispanic Caucus, a former Clinton 2016 Millennial Council Youth Vote Advisor and a Puerto Rico Presidential Delegate for Joe Biden.